ietebitmesra/Hacktoberfest-21/Task3/README.md

 12. Make UI better

 13. Make application responsive.

 14. Add your favourite tv-series in explore tab :)

 **Optional Feature:**

-1. Add User authentication

-2. Add watch list feature

-3. Add recommendation feature

-4. Add summary for each episode
+1. Add summary for each episode

-5. Add date every episode air.
+2. Add date every episode air.

-6. Present all cast along with photos in cast tag
+3. Present all cast along with photos in cast tag

-7. Include other images related to show in gallery tab
+4. Include other images related to show in gallery tab

-8. Show the platform where the show/movies are streaming
+5. Show the platform where the show/movies are streaming

-9. Link to YouTube trailer.
+6. Link to YouTube trailer.

 **Note:**
 1) Users may open their own issues and also can implement any other awesome feature if they wish(as long as it is relevant to the project).